Case Study: How Incentives and Trust help a Billion-Dollar Company Increase Conversions by 6.89%

 On the example below, Sephora informs its customers how much is it left till they can get free shipping and immediately offers them to continue shopping:

-CTA is one of the significant elements on any e-commerce website page because people don’t want to spend much time on thinking what to do next,they want to understand immediately what is next.
+A call to action button can be one of the significant elements on any e-commerce website page because people don’t want to spend much time on thinking what to do next,they want to understand immediately what is next.
 If they have to make an effort to understand what is the next step towards what they want from your website, most likely, they will move on to another website which doesn’t make them think

 Thus, if your incentive has no CTA it becomes useless for your website visitors and only irritates them more.
 Those, who are committed (minority) will attempt to find how to use the incentive, but the large majority will simply ignore it (best case scenario) or just leave.